-William W. Weisner is chair of the Real Estate Practice and a partner in the Construction and Commercial Finance Practice Groups at Tarter Krinsky & Drogin LLP.
-He handles commercial real estate matters for lenders, owners, investors, developers, landlords and tenants.
-His work includes financings, workouts and restructurings, sales and purchases, partnerships and joint ventures, leasing transactions and many other types of real estate transactions.
+William W. Weisner is chair of the Real Estate Practice and a partner in the Construction and Commercial Finance Groups.
+He handles commercial real estate matters for lenders, owners, investors, developers, landlords

 In every aspect of his practice, Bill focuses on identifying creative, practical and efficient solutions to real estate issues and being attentive to clients' needs and concerns.

 His broad lending experience covers complex construction, term and mezzanine loans, syndications and purchases of co-lending interests, and loan participations relating to assets located throughout the United States.

 Bill frequently advises investors, owners

 His clients include institutional owners of large office buildings, domestic and foreign banks, privately held investment companies and lenders, individual developers and investors, and not-for-profit organizations.
 He represents several European-based clients in real estate and financing matters and is particularly attuned to their distinctive requirements for U.S.-based transactions.

 Thirty lawyers from Tarter Krinsky & Drogin have been named to the 2018 New York Super Lawyers and Rising Stars lists as top lawyers in New York.
 The annual Super Lawyers list recognizes the top five percent of lawyers in New York for their professional achievements.
 Lawyers are selected through a process that includes independent research, peer nominations